musios-app/numaxpiano-midi-controller/README.md

+---
+layout: default
+title: Numa X Piano as MIDI Controller
+description: Set up a Numa X Piano as a MIDI controller for live performances (and avoid some of it's quirks)
+---

-# NUMA X Piano as MIDI Controller
+# Studiologic Numa X Piano as MIDI Controller

 Two objectives: